 Section 402: Required Frontage on, or Access to Public Roads or Public Waters

-402.1 No land development may be permitted which does not have adequate means of access, either through frontage on a maintained public road (class1, 2, or 3) or with the approval of the DRB granted in accordance with section of the bylaw, access by means of permanent easement or right of way to such a public road or to public waters.
+402.1 No land development may be permitted which does not have adequate means of access, either through frontage on a maintained public road (class1, 2, or 3) or with the approval of the DRB, access by means of permanent easement or right of way to such a public road or to public waters.
 Access easements or right of way shall not be less than 50 feet in width.
 Access on to town highways requires a curb cut permit approved by the highway foreman and the Selectboard.
 Access on state highways must be permitted by Vermont AOT.

 Section 403: Lots Abutting More Than One Public Road